Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ## Edit a workflow

 Edit a workflow to modify elements within the workflow, to extend the workflow by adding further transitions or to reduce the workflow by removing transitions.

 >[Info] Scroll the mouse wheel to zoom in or out.
-Make sure that the mouse pointer is placed on a workflow element.
+By doing it, make sure that the mouse pointer is placed on a workflow element.
 If necessary, change your scroll wheel settings to adjust the zoom levels.

 ### Select a workflow